algorithms-club/bread-crumbs/lec-2.md

 # Union-find algorithm

-Represent elements and conections betwin them in array where index is element number (name) and value is component to which it belongs
+Represent elements and connections between them in array where index is element number (name) and value is a component to which it belongs

 ```
  1 2 3 4 5   <= elements indexes